tanvirahmedme/tanvirahmedme.github.io/_projects/1_project.md

 ## Machine learning

-The data is heavily **imbalanced** — grazing dominates at 65%, while walking is under 3% — which is the central modeling challenge: a naive classifier scores high accuracy by ignoring the rare-but-important behaviors.
+The data is heavily **imbalanced**: grazing dominates at 65%, while walking is under 3%.
+That is the central modeling challenge, because a naive classifier scores high accuracy by ignoring the rare-but-important behaviors.
 Handling that imbalance honestly drove most of the ML work.